 Our short daily walks in nature… they really were the highlight of the day, weren’t they?
 (Okay, not really for an introvert like me, but I did enjoy them, a lot).

-Not only was nature good for us during this time, but we were good for nature… carbon emissions dropped substantially in the weeks that most countries were locked-down at the same time, and animals were having a great time, thriving without human intervention and the industrialisation that usually chokes them.
+Not only was nature good for us during this time, but we were good for nature!
+Carbon emissions dropped substantially in the weeks that most countries were locked-down at the same time.
+Water and noise pollution lessened across the globe.
+And animals were having a great time, thriving without human intervention and the industrialisation that usually chokes them.

 I think a great many people have just been made aware that their leaders really don’t give a cr*p about them.
-We have seen many governments’ true colours when it comes to controlling the virus, establishing safety measures and financial help.
+We have seen many governments’ true colours when it comes to controlling covid, establishing safety measures and financial help.

 Some governments (or, most governments?) have acted selfishly whilst others have approached the situation with compassion, but we need leaders in every country to put its people first.
 Unfortunately, capitalism isn’t about that.
 The lesson here is that we need a system that works for the many, not the few.

-There are plenty more lessons that the pandemic and lockdowns have taught us.
+There are plenty more lessons that the spread of covid and enforced lockdowns have taught us.
 What is something you can think of?

-Did you enjoy slowing down in lockdown life or are you happier when you are back at work?
+Did you enjoy slowing down in lockdown life or are you happier back at work?

 Until Next Time,